Are We a Match?

 Altair has a policy of non-discrimination.
 No person shall be discriminated against in application for membership or other participation in the activities of Altair on the basis of race, religion, national or ethnic origin, gender, age, sexual preference, cultural or class background, able-bodiedness, parental status, marital status, veteran status or any similar grounds, but Altair reserves the right to choose as Members persons: (i) who will be responsible members of Altair’s planned EcoVillage community and (ii) so as to promote its goal of creating a diverse community.

-We at Altair EcoVillage recognize that not all people committed to community and the values we espouse can afford to purchase a $250,000 to $300,000 home.
+We at Altair EcoVillage recognize that not all people committed to community and the values we espouse can afford to purchase a $250,000 to $350,000 home (more for a duplex).
 Anyone who is serious about living in a sustainable community should have a chance to join.
 To that end, we are actively pursuing funding sources to subsidize members.
-In addition, we are offering duplexes, where those who can afford purchasing "two" homes can rent out a separate unit or make other arrangements.
+In addition, by offering duplexes, those who cannot afford purchasing a home can rent a smaller unit or make other arrangements.

 We are in discussion with various foundations who incorporate "affordable, sustainable housing" in their mission and are hoping to partner with them to provide grants to local institutions and individuals.